accspotify300-hash/a_really_bad_msDOS_clone_in_italian/README.md

 basically? to put it simple it's a pc os but really uncomfortable, it has to run on python

-//HOW TO USE THIS STUPID WARIO THING ok firstly, there is just this program that is called WARIOWARE.PY(1) and game.txt (2) it's italian and i am not porting it to english
+//HOW TO USE THIS STUPID WARIO THING ok firstly, there is just this program that is called WARIOWARE.PY(1) and gioco.txt (2) it's italian and i am not porting it to english
 (1)
 the whole things work by checking the rom and loading it